spiral/shopify-starter-kit/README.md

 ## File Structure Contract

 The file structure contract is the main feature of **Shopify starter kit**.

-❗This structure only supports with advanced mode
+❗This structure only supports with advanced mode.

 The synchronization between shopify store and file structure doesn't work yet.

 ```